Under the Commerce Commission’s Information Disclosure requirements, financial, technical and pricing information is published annually.

 This is to make sure enough information is readily available for anyone interested in assessing whether the Commerce Act is promoting the long-term benefit of consumers in a market where there is little or no competition.

 Horizon Networks Distribution Limited ("Horizon Networks") owns and operates the electricity distribution business in the Eastern Bay of Plenty.
-This means we provide the physical infrastructure (poles and lines) that delivers electricity to your property.
+This means Horizon Networks provide the physical infrastructure (poles and lines) that delivers electricity to your property.

 Horizon Networks' charges relate only to the cost of providing the electricity distribution services.

-Horizon Networks won’t send you an electricity bill.
-We charge the electricity retailers, who include our charges, along with their other costs, on the bill they send to you.
+Horizon Networks won’t send you an electricity bill as we charge the electricity retailers, who include our charges, along with the generation and other costs, on the bill they send to you.

 Pursuant to Part 4 of the Commerce Act 1986, the Commerce Commission has determined the disclosure of Capital Contributions under section 2.4.6 of the Electricity Distribution Information Disclosure Determination 2012.